user profile avatar

 Bio

 Hello!
-I’m Emily Organista, a first-generation, low-income student currently pursuing a double major in Graphic Design and Psychology at Salisbury University, with a double minor in Business Administration and Spanish.
+I’m Emily Organista, a first-generation, low-income student currently pursuing a double major in Graphic Design and Psychology at Salisbury University, and I am beginning my pre-med track.
 I’m passionate about working hard and giving 100% into everything that I do, and I strive to explore the intersection between mental health and the arts.
 As a Latina student, I’m proud to represent my community and give back through service.
 My dream is to pursue a doctorate in psychiatry and use my studies to advocate for underserved communities.

 Education